brighta19/webp-from-url/README.md

-# sharp-test
+# webp-from-url

-This was to try out the `sharp` package.\
-Converts images via URLs to webp format.
+Create a web server that converts images to webp

 ## Setup
 - Install packages: